 Known as New Zealand’s “Island of Wine”, Waiheke Island has the perfect climate for growing grapes.
 An absolute must-do when visiting is to go wine tasting at some of the local wineries – there are around 30 of them here!
 You’ll not only get to savor the taste of the wines but also enjoy the picturesque views.

-Another stop we enjoyed was Mudbrick Vineyard.
+Another stop I enjoyed was Mudbrick Vineyard.
 The wine here is excellent (try the Mudbrick Chardonnay) and there are two restaurants here overlooking the waters of the Hauraki Gulf.
 They offer tastings daily at their Cellar Door, so you can try a few different wines to find what you like.

 Book a Premium Full Day Waiheke Wine Tour to visit 3-4 boutique vineyards with complimentary wine tastings at each.
 You’ll travel comfortably in an air-conditioned vehicle and have a local guide along.
 The wineries change on this tour all the time (there are that many good ones!), so be sure to mention to your guide if you have a specific one you want to visit.
-This tour is $179 NZD per person.
+This 6-hour tour is $179 NZD per person.

 2. Grab a bike and explore